markgandolfo/dotfiles/README.md

 ```
 ~/.config/dotfiles/
 ├── init.py            # Initialization script
+├── scripts/           # Not processed by init.py, but instead just some helpers scripts like "install neovim"
 ├── home_dir/          # Symlinks all files to ~
 ├── zsh/               # ZSH configuration files
 │   ├── mark.zsh       # entry point for ./zshrc to source